-Three national winners and six honorable mentions have been named in Modern Woodmen of America’s 2016 School Speech Contest.
+Three national winners and six honorable-mention honorees were named in Modern Woodmen of America’s 2017 School Speech Contest.

-- Second place: Claire Perry, a seventh-grade student at Our Lady of Pompeii School in New York City.
+- Third place: Sofia Santiago, a seventh-grade student at Our Lady Queen of Martyrs School in New York City.

 The students who received honorable mentions in the national contest are:

 The School Speech Contest, one of five youth educational programs sponsored by Modern Woodmen, is provided to schools across the country at no charge.
 For more than 65 years, students have gained confidence and improved their communication skills by participating in this contest.
-More than 86,000 young people competed in 2016, of which 24 advanced to the national judging in July.
+More than 71,000 young people competed in 2017.

 Your financial representative